hoongyan/hoongyan.github.io/_posts/2024-08-01-applied-data-science-project.md

 - *InflightEntertainment*: Rating for inflight entertainment.
 - *Wifi&Connectivity*: Rating for onboard wifi and connectivity.

 The data preparation process revolved around cleaning and transforming the dataset as well as conducting text preprocessing for the 'ReviewBody' field.
+The data preparation steps are summarised below.

 #### Data Pre-processing:
 - Convert ‘Datetime’ and ‘DateFlown’ from string to datetime format.